digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-35.md

   * Installed ROS and Gazebo
   * Future: Need to finish the dynamic model of the MiR 250 and validate the MiR ROS interface

+#### Frederik Madsen
+* Updated and documented implementation of variable step.
+* Updated implementation of derivative estimator.
+* Updated documentation resources for "getting-started".
+* Implemented handling of get status request in wep-api.
+* Migrated test suite from JUnit 4 to JUnit 5.
+* Working on Jacobian step builder plugin.

 ## Sub-projects status